roberiodutra/genz-cash-app/README.md

 # If you want some initial data, you can seed with:
 $ npm run db:seed

-# Run the application in development mode
-$ npm run dev

 # The server will start on port:3001 - access <http://localhost:3001>
 ```